LikeTheSalad/android-stem/README.md

 Adding it to your project
 ---

+> Note: If you're migrating from version `1.0.0` the only change is that now the `resolved.xml` files go by default
+> to the `app/build` folder to keep them hidden from VCS, if you want to keep these files then you can configure this
+> behavior as explained above in `Where do resolved strings go to?`.

 We're going to need to modify two `build.gradle` files in our project in order to make this plugin work, those are: